patriciacarla04/The-Dad-Joke-Generator/README.md

 # The idea behind the project

 Since this is my first complex NLP project, I decided to keep it light & funny (a method to cope with coding-induced frustrations) and work with (really bad) dad-jokes.
-The idea behind it was creating an information extraction system that indexes dad-jokes and returns jokes containing a certain keyword prompted by the user, therefore acting as a "dad-joke generator".
+The idea behind it was creating an information retrieval system that indexes dad-jokes and returns jokes containing a certain keyword prompted by the user, therefore acting as a "dad-joke generator".
 (Note to self: create an actual joke generator next time)

 ### The Data
 The dataset I ended up working with consisted of two existing datasets I found on Kaggle: